Spotlight On Reinvention – Rethinking Marketing

 - 1, 2nd paragraph & sentence—Assumes without warrant that competition requires a shift from emphasizing individual products to long-term customer relationships.

 - 1, 3rd paragraph & sentence—Neglects the possibility of not needing to reinvent companies’ marketing departments.
-Perhaps companies already reflect a customer driven focus.
+Perhaps companies already reflect a customer-driven focus.
 The article neglects this conclusion in its inference, assuming that such “reinvention” requires customers shifting their focus more toward customers, rather than brands.

 - Assumes without warrant that subordinating product & brand managers to customer managers necessarily enhances customer-focused functioning in a marketing strategy.

 - 1, 4th paragraph & sentence—Eliminates the possibility that such prescribed “organizational transformation” may preserve entrenched interests as to not need any “top-down” hierarchical structure for implementation.
 The invocation of “will” assumes omniscience of future events, thus neglecting a possibly different outcome.
-Thus, the sentence mistakes a sufficient and necessary condition by conflating possibility with inevitability as to future outcomes.
+Thus, the sentence mistakes a sufficient and necessary condition by conflating a possibility with inevitability as to future outcomes.

 - Assumes without warrant that companies’ ability to interact directly with customers entails some paradigmatic shift, transformation, or reorganization from the present marketing approach. (pg.
 2 Headline).